AQABiologyExam Board Revision

 View mark scheme hint

-Include the role of enzymes, unwinding, and base pairing.
+Include the role of enzymes, the semi-conservative nature, and base pairing.

-What is meant by the term 'gene'?
+What is meant by a mutation?
 [2 marks]

 2 marks